 “I am happy.
 I am going to cry,” Mohamed Salah, who lives near the mosque, said about hearing the azan from home.
 “Something is better than nothing.”

 WHEELING, ILLINOIS: SHAHEEN KHAN, 54

-Over the last six weeks, Shaheen Khan has gotten more comfortable sitting in front of the camera and conducting online Islamic lessons.
+Over the last six weeks, Shaheen Khan has gotten a little more comfortable sitting in front of the camera and conducting online Islamic lessons.

 The 54-year-old mother of four teaches at the Hadi School, a Montessori Islamic school in Schaumburg, Illinois, that provides Islamic teachings according to the Shia tradition.

-Of the time at home, she says this: “Maybe this is Allah’s way of resetting a button for us.”
+“Maybe,” she says, “this is Allah’s way of resetting a button for us.”

 Fam reported from Winter Park, Florida and Deen from New York.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.